Active case

 In addition to lacking a strong age verification system, TikTok allows anyone of any age to browse the platform as a guest, regardless of their age.
 But the platform still collects data and recommends videos, even though the guest may be underage.

 TikTok may also harm users through the platform’s image and video filtering features.
-Young users may use TikTok’s filters to create impossibly idealized versions of themselves, leading them to develop a negative self-image.
+Young users may use TikTok’s filters to create impossibly idealized versions of themselves, leading them to develop poor self-esteem.

 What TikTok lawsuits have been filed?

 Plaintiffs from across the country have filed lawsuits against TikTok and other social media companies.
-Currently, there are two main categories of cases:
+Currently, there are three main categories of cases:

 States file suits for addiction and poor age verification

-In October 2024, more than a dozen state attorneys general filed lawsuits against TikTok in.
+In October 2024, more than a dozen state attorneys general filed lawsuits against TikTok.
 Like the personal injury and school district lawsuits, the attorneys general allege that:

 • TikTok and other social media apps were designed to be addictive to children